-- 2. a statement of the reasons for such proposed action, including the acts or omissions on which the proposed action is based; - 3. copies of material on which the proposed action is based; - 4. a statement of the employee's right to respond, either orally or in writing, prior to the effective date of such proposed action; - 5. a statement of the employee's right to representation; - 6. a statement of the employee's right to appeal should such proposed action become final. - B. Prior to the effective date of such suspension, reduction or discharge, an employee will be given an opportunity to respond either orally or in writing, at the employee's option, to a designated agency/department representative with the authority to make an effective recommendation on the proposed disciplinary action. - C. An employee shall be given reasonable time off without loss of pay to attend a hearing pursuant to this Article. - D. An employee may represent himself or herself or may be represented by OCEA in a hearing pursuant to this Article. - E. An employee shall receive written notice either sustaining, modifying or canceling a proposed discharge on or prior to the effective date of such action. - F. An employee shall receive written notice either sustaining, modifying or canceling a proposed suspension or reduction prior to the effective date of such action except that such written notice may be given after the imposition of suspensions pursuant to Section 2. above. - G. Should a proposed reduction or suspension become final, an employee shall have the right to appeal such action pursuant to Sections 4. and 5. of this Article. - H. Should a proposed discharge become final, an employee shall have the right to appeal such action pursuant to Section 6. of this Article.
+- whenever practicable, be given an opportunity to respond to the proposed suspension to a designated agency/department representative with the authority to make an effective recommendation on the proposed suspension prior to the suspension becoming effective; - 2. be informed of the employee's right to representation in the response; - 3. be informed of the employee's right to appeal should the proposed suspension become final. - C. Prior to the effective date of such suspension of more than five (5) days, or reduction or discharge, an employee will be given an opportunity to respond, either orally or in writing, at the employee's option, to a designated agency/department representative with the authority to make an effective recommendation on the proposed disciplinary action. - D. An employee shall be given reasonable time off without loss of pay to attend a disciplinary hearing. - E. An employee may represent him or herself or may be represented in the disciplinary hearing by IUOE. - F. An employee shall receive written notice sustaining, modifying or canceling a proposed discharge on or prior to the effective date of such action. - G. An employee shall receive written notice either sustaining, modifying or canceling a proposed suspension, reduction or discharge prior to the effective date of such action except that such written notice may be given after the notice referenced in Section 2. - H. Should a proposed reduction or suspension become final, an employee shall have the right to appeal such action pursuant to Sections 3. and 4. of this Article. - I. Should a proposed discharge become final, an employee shall have the right to appeal such action pursuant to Section 5. of this Article.

-Section 4.
+Section 3.
 Suspension

-- A. No regular, limited-term or probationary employee shall be suspended except for reasonable cause. - B. A written notice of such suspension stating specifically the cause of the suspension shall be given to the employee.
+- A. No regular, limited-term regular or promotional probationary employee shall be suspended except for reasonable cause. - B. A written notice of such suspension stating specifically the cause of the suspension shall be given to the employee.